RPT-GRAPHIC-FANGtastic stocks top vintage year for global markets

 It has still dropped another 3.7 percent versus the euro however, which makes it just over 17 percent in total.

+In bonds, former euro zone crisis sufferers Portugal and Greece have both made almost 40 percent this year.

-In bonds, Germany’s Bunds and Italian BTPs have both made double-digits for investors at 13 and 16 percent, straddling the 14.2 percent from emerging market local currency debt.
+Germany’s Bunds and Italian BTPs have both made double-digits for investors at 13 and 16 percent, straddling the 15 percent from emerging market local currency debt.
 U.S. Treasuries, in contrast, have barely budged.

 They have been some losers to keep the dollar company.
 Qatar stocks are down almost 14 percent having seen tensions rise with Saudi Arabia and Turkey’s lira has been pounded by rising inflation and political machinations.